 Experiment 2: Mediated Associates and Recognition Testing

 Experiment 2 closely followed the design of Experiment 1 with the exception that participants were tested via recognition rather than via cued-recall testing.
-We selected this test type given that Myers et al. (2020) found that JOL reactivity effects on cued-recall testing extended to this test type.
+We selected this test type given that Myers et al. (2020) found that JOL reactivity effects on cued-recall testing extended to recognition.
 Thus, our use of recognition testing provided an opportunity to replicate this pattern.
-Because Myers et al. reported that JOL reactivity patterns observed with cued-recall testing extended to recognition, testing we expected that forward pairs would again demonstrate a positive reactivity pattern, such that providing JOLs at encoding would improve correct recognition relative to the no-JOL group.
-Additionally, based on the previous experiment, we anticipated that any positive reactivity patterns observed on forward pairs extend to mediated pairs, though again, this effect was expected to be smaller for mediated pairs versus forward pairs.
+Because Myers et al. reported that JOL reactivity patterns observed with cued-recall testing extended to recognition testing, we expected that forward pairs would again demonstrate a positive reactivity pattern, such that providing JOLs at encoding would improve correct recognition relative to the no-JOL group.
+Additionally, based on the previous experiment, we anticipated that any positive reactivity patterns observed on forward associates would extend to mediated associates, though again, this effect was expected to be smaller for mediated associates versus forward associates.
 Finally, consistent with previous research using cued-recall or recognition testing (e.g., Janes et al., 2018; Maxwell & Huff, 2022; Myers et al., 2020; Soderstrom et al., 2015), we expected that no reactivity would occur on unrelated pairs.

 Method